Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Methods

-The centroid PMF can either be precomputed (e.g., on a grid or with a fitted functional form) or computed on-the-fly.
+\corr{To propagate these equations,} the centroid PMF can either be precomputed (e.g., on a grid or with a fitted functional form) or \corr{its negative gradient can be} computed on the fly.
 The latter is achieved by imposing an adiabatic separation between the dynamics of the centroid and non-centroid modes.
-In partially adiabatic CMD (PA-CMD) \cite{Hone2006}, the fictitious masses of the non-centroid normal modes are rescaled to a fraction of the value of the lightest chemical species in the system, while keeping the mass of the centroids equal to the physical masses.
+In partially adiabatic \corr{(PA-)} CMD \cite{Hone2006}, the fictitious masses of the non-centroid normal modes are rescaled to a fraction of the value of the lightest chemical species in the system, while keeping the mass of the centroids equal to the physical mass.
 The PA-CMD Hamiltonian can be written as

 where $\Omega$ is the frequency of adiabatic separation, $m_k = m / \sigma_k^2$, and $\sigma_k$ is the adiabatic scaling parameter,

 The scaling is defined such that $m_k \Omega^2 = m \omega_k^2$, so the ring-polymer quantum statistics are not altered by this renormalization.